atlassian/fluent-plugin-kinesis-aggregation/README.md

 This option can be used to parallelize writes into the output(s) designated by the output plugin.
 The default is 1.
 Also you can use this option with *detach_process*.

-### retries_on_putrecords

-Integer, default is 3.
-When **order_events** is false, the plugin will put multiple records to Amazon Kinesis in batches using PutRecords.
-A set of records in a batch may fail for reasons documented in the Kinesis Service API Reference for PutRecords.
-Failed records will be retried **retries_on_putrecords** times.
-If a record fails all retries an error log will be emitted.

-### use_yajl

-Boolean, default is false.
-In case you find error `Encoding::UndefinedConversionError` with multibyte texts, you can avoid that error with this option.

-### zlib_compression

-Boolean, default is false.
-Zlib compresses the message data blob.
-Each zlib compressed message must remain within megabyte in size.

 ### debug